doxout/node-oauth-flow/README.md

 Instead, it only implements the oAuth authorization flow.
 What it does is install 2 routes:

-* /auth/dropbox/start
+* `/auth/dropbox/start`
-* /auth/dropbox/end
+* `/auth/dropbox/end`

 Point the user to /auth/dropbox/start when you want them to authorize to the app.
 You can add custom parameters to the url.

-After the user authorizes your app, he will be redirected to /auth/dropbox/end There, oauth-flow will put the authorization parameters in req.oauth then call your custom callback.
-Custom parameters from /auth/dropbox/start will also be passed.
+After the user authorizes your app, he will be redirected to `/auth/dropbox/end` There, oauth-flow will put the authorization parameters in req.oauth then call your custom middleware.
+Custom parameters from `/auth/dropbox/start` will also be passed.

 What you do afterwards with the authorization data is entirely up to you.